TOKU-Systems/tutorials/docs/signal-rate/index.md

 # Signal rate

-Below is an example in python to get the rate of signal for all pressure signals.
+Below is an example in python to get the rate of signal with respect to time for all pressure signals.

 ```python
 import pandas as pd